oroinc/documentation/user/back-office/dashboards/widgets/opportunities-by-status.rst

 The Opportunities by Status widget displays the breakdown of opportunities by status in a form of a bar chart.

 .. image:: /user/img/dashboards/opp_by_status.png
+   :alt: A sample of the Opportunities by Status widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: